 Nickname given the clan: “The Gey Gordons” (gey means overwhelming)

 The Chief’s Own Tune: Cock o’ the North

 The Clan Dance: Marquis of Huntly’s Highland Fling

 Piobaireachd: Failte, and Spaidsearachd nan Gordonach (The Gordon Salute)

 Plant: Rock Ivy

 Rock Ivy is a most appropriate plant badge for the Gordons as it is well know for its ability to overwhelm anything and everything around it.
-It was valued anciently for its tenacity, It was a symbol of strength and determination due to its virtual indestructibility being able to recoup from even the worst damage and quickly regrow from just a small root piece.
+Because of it’s tenacity, Rock Ivy has been valued.
+It was a symbol of strength and determination due to its virtual indestructibility being able to recoup from even the worst damage and quickly regrow from just a small root piece.

 Personal Arms of the Marquis of Huntly

 Since this is the personal arms of the chief, they are NOT for use by the Clansmen and women.
-Scottish heraldry permits the use of the Clan Chief’s crest belted to differentiate it as a clansman’s insignia, and all who are eligible to become members of the House of Gordon are allowed the use of the Clansman’s Badge.
+Scottish heraldry permits the use of the Clan Chief’s crest belted to differentiate it as a clansman’s insignia.
+Therefore, all who are eligible to become members of the House of Gordon are allowed the use of the Clansman’s Badge.

 Quarterly (means shield divided into four sections)